 As you enter the path that leads to Memorial Field, be sure to take a look to your left and see the new memorial to Joe Cassidy, the founder of our league!
 Joe is the player who made this possible for all of us by starting Senior Softball here on Cape Cod back in 1987.

-A Proud Sponsor of the Mariners Travel Team of the CCSSL
+A Proud Sponsor of the CCSSL

 Have you lost something?
 Looking to sell equipment?
 In the market for equipment?
 Be sure to check out the Bulletin Board by